Optimal Delay-Outage Analysis for Noise-Limited Wireless Networks with Caching, Computing, and Communications -- Derivations and Proofs: Delay-Outage Analysis for Scenarios

 {\em Proposition 3:} Suppose $\gamma>1$, $M\to\infty$, and $S$ is a sufficiently large number with $S\leq M$.
 The outage probability of the network adopting the most popular caching policy is lower and upper bounded as:

 In addition, the outage probability of the network adopting the uniform random caching policy is:

 \begin{proof} See Appendix \ref{app:Prop3}. \end{proof}

-By comparing Proposition 3 with Theorems 7 and 8, we see that they share a similar structure in terms of outage probability expressions.
+By comparing the outage probability lower and upper bounds of most-popular caching in Proposition 3 with those in Theorems 7 and 8, we see that they share a similar structure.
 Therefore, it can be expected that the most-popular caching policy has the similar behavior to the optimal caching policy in the regimes characterized by Theorems 7 and 8, i.e., the regimes that $S$ is much smaller than $M$.
 On the other hand, when $S$ is much smaller than $M$, the outage probability performance of the uniform random caching policy could be very poor as $P_{o}^{\text{Rn}}=e^{\frac{-\kappa'S}{M}}$ would be close to $1$ when $\frac{S}{M}$ is small.
 This is different from the case that when $\gamma<1$, the uniform random caching policy has a good performance.
 However, we also see that the uniform random caching policy has a better outage probability decreasing law as compared to that of the most-popular caching policy.
-This implies that when we keep increasing $S$ to the order comparable to $M$, the uniform random caching policy might perform better than the most-popular caching policy, though the result indeed depends on the specific network parameters.
-By comparing the proposed optimal caching policy with these reference policies, we observe that the optimal caching policy can have the merits of both reference policies, in which when $S$ is small, the optimal policy would focus on caching popular datasets, and when $S$ is large, it would act more like the uniform random caching policy where datasets are cached in a more cooperative manner.
+This implies that when we keep increasing $S$ to the order comparable to $M$, the uniform random caching policy might start to perform better than the most-popular caching policy, though the crossing points depend on the specific network parameters.
+By comparing the proposed optimal caching policy with these reference policies, we observe that the optimal caching policy can have the merits of both reference policies, in which when $S$ is small, the optimal policy would focus on caching datasets of popular tasks, and then when $S$ is large, it would act more like the uniform random caching policy where datasets are cached in a more cooperative manner.
+Finally, we note that extensions similar to those discussed in Sec. \ref{Sec:D-O_gs1_ext} can also be conducted via using results in this section.
+However, since the procedure and insights would be very similar, we omit the relevant discussion here for brevity.

-Finally, we note that, based on results in this section, the similar extended analysis conducted in Sec. \ref{Sec:D-O_gs1_ext} for the $\gamma<1$ case can be conducted also for the $\gamma>1$ case following the similar approaches.
-Furthermore, by observations, the insights obtained in Sec. \ref{Sec:D-O_gs1_ext} for $\gamma<1$ case mostly remain the same for the $\gamma>1$ case, although the derivations would be much more messy as the closed-form expressions for the optimal outage probability in this section are not as simple as those in Sec. \ref{Sec:D-O_gs1}.